emilte/django-workshop/documentation/tasks/formatter.md

 # Task: Formatter

-> This task requires that you have installed

 In this task you will install and configure a formatter named `yapf` for your editor.
 `yapf` only cares about whitespace, it will not modify any other characters.

+You already have this setup configured in the root directory of this project (given that you completed the local setup in README).
+For this task, you can open a new window in VSCode from the folder `clean`.
+That way, you will start without any interpreter or vscode settings.

-There are several configurations, for example always two empty lines before a class declaration.
+Yapf have several configurations, for example always two empty lines before a class declaration.

 > This task is intended to be performed locally on your host machine, not inside docker container.
+> The local setup from README is _required_ for this task.

 <br>
 <br>